Northern Wei (386–534 AD)

 As the Ming Dynasty witnessed a decline in intellectualism and a rise in entertainment, Mulan’s story ceased being a tale of virtue and, instead, focused on humor.

-This famous play is often credited with bringing the legend of Mulan into the public spotlight.
+Mulan Joins the Army is one of Xu Wei’s most famous plays, and is often credited with bringing the legend of Mulan into the public spotlight.

 While addressing the topic of female soldiers, an early historian reconstructed what he believed to be Mulan’s true story.